George C. Parker: Scams with New York landmarks

-The success of the Brooklyn Bridge scam led to Parker venturing out and using other notable landmarks around the city, incorporating them into new scams upon gullible marks - often immigrants found for him by the drivers of the Ellis Island ferry that he had bribed.
+The success of the Brooklyn Bridge scam led to Parker venturing out and using other notable landmarks around the city, incorporating them into new scams upon gullible marks, often immigrants found for him by the Ellis Island ferrymen whom he had bribed.
 One such scheme involved Grant's Tomb, in which Parker posed as the grandson of Ulysses S. Grant and claimed he could not finish the tomb without an investment of capital from the mark.
 Other landmarks he used included the original Madison Square Garden, the Metropolitan Museum of Art, and the Statue of Liberty.

-Much of his criminal activities saw him become more sophisticated in his methods, including using real offices, and even selling empty property lots and the rights to successful shows and plays, all of which he did not own, to unsuspecting marks.
-To facilitate his activies, Parker made use of a variety of different allias, including James J. O'Brien, Warden Kennedy, Mr. Roberts and Mr. Taylor.
+Many of his criminal activities saw him become more sophisticated in his methods, including using real offices, and even selling empty property lots and the rights to successful shows and plays, all of which he did not own, to the unsuspecting.
+To facilitate his activities, Parker made use of a variety of different aliases, including James J. O'Brien, Warden Kennedy, Mr. Roberts and Mr. Taylor.